 So what is the solution Nissar you ask!!

 The solution is the 12 Week Year by Brian P Moran & Michael Lennington.

 You can finish this book in a few hours in one sitting.

 This book & the ideas in the book is a true game-changer.
-It will change your perception on setting goals.
-You will no longer set 1 million goals and projects to achieve, you will set few important goals and stick with them until completion.
-You will also get a renewed sense of enthusiasm towards both your short-term and long-range goals.
+It will change your perception of setting goals.
+You will no longer set 1 million goals and projects to achieve, you will set a few important goals and stick with them until completion.
+Also, you will get a renewed sense of enthusiasm towards both your short-term and long-range goals.
 You will have a framework or system to track your progress every week.